 It was during the era of the Mongol Empire, under the rule of the great Genghis Khan, that Mongolian medicine began to flourish.
 The Mongols, renowned for their skill in warfare, were also curious and open-minded, eager to absorb knowledge from the cultures they encountered.

 As the empire expanded, it became a melting pot of medical wisdom, incorporating elements from Chinese, Persian, Indian, and Arabic medicine.
+These influences contributed to the development of various traditional forms of healing that became integral to Mongolian culture.

 Over the centuries, Mongolian medicine continued to evolve, integrating these diverse influences into a coherent system.